mgalbright/online_purchase_optimizer/README.md

 1. There are multiple online retailers selling the products.
 1. Prices of items are (generally) different at different retailers.
 1. Shipping prices are (generally) different at different retailers.
-1. If your subtotal at a retailer exceeds a threshold, you qualify for free shipping.
+1. If your subtotal at a retailer reaches a threshold, you qualify for free shipping.
 Thresholds (generally) differ between retailers.

 You must decide how many (integer) units of each item to order from each retailer, so that your total bill is minimized.
 (In other words, you decide how to divide your order amongst retailers, to minimize the total price.)
 Your bill can be reduced by taking full advantage of cheaper shipping and cheaper unit prices.